 Saturday, March 29, 2025

-Hilton Head to Breaufort SC
+Hilton Head to Beaufort SC

-I was going to try to fit in between two boats, but it was tight and then I remembered I had the dinghy behind me.
+I was going to try to fit in between two boats, but it was tight, and then I remembered I had the dinghy behind me.

-Walked back to the boat doing 7km by foot and my left leg was really bothering me.
+Walked back to the boat, doing 7km by foot, and my left leg was really bothering me.

 Thursday, March 27, 2025